apache/cordova-plugman/README.md

 #### xmlns (required)

 The plugin namespace - `http://www.phonegap.com/ns/plugins/1.0`.
-If the document contains XML from other namespaces - for example, tags to be added ot the AndroidManifest.xml file - those namespaces should also be included in the top-level element.
+If the document contains XML from other namespaces - for example, tags to be added to the AndroidManifest.xml file - those namespaces should also be included in the top-level element.